How to Consolidate Debt

 What are the risks of debt consolidation?

-If you fail to repay your monthly payment on a debt consolidation loan, you risk defaulting on the loan, which means lender could charge penalty fees.
+If you fail to repay your monthly payment on a debt consolidation loan, you risk defaulting on the loan, which means the lender could charge penalty such as a late fee.
 Your credit score will also be damaged, making it harder to take on loans in the future.

 It is also important to keep an eye on fees.
 Debt consolidation loans may charge origination fees of up to 8% of the loan amount.